lanceman2/Quickstream_dev/README.md

 you can run *make install PREFIX=MY_PREFIX*.

-For debugging and development additional configuration options can be added to the *config.make* files as C preprocesser flags when compiling are for example:
+For debugging and development additional configuration options can be added to the *config.make* files as C preprocessor flags when compiling are for example:

   - *CPPFLAGS = -DDEBUG*